Hockey puck: The first hockey pucks

 The first hockey pucks were made from frozen cow dung and leather liver pads.
-These early pucks had a lifespan of about one game before they were too soft or too hard for playability, so they were replaced with wooden ones.
+These early pucks had a lifespan of about one game before they were too soft or too hard for playability, so they were replaced with wooden pucks.

-Square Puck

-Square Pucks, made of wood or rubber, were used in hockey's earliest games.
-The original puck used first in the first organized games in Kingston on March 10, 1886 (on display at the Original Hockey Hall of Fame), was made from a cut down lacrosse ball.
-It looks like a lump of coal, is made from soft rubber, and bounces far more than a modern hockey puck.

 Ball games on ice

 The sport of bandy, prior to its first official organization in Britain, had its informal variants spread to North America where they and game concepts from lacrosse, shinty and hurling served as precursors in some format to ice hockey.
 These informal games utilized various types of balls while being played on ice until the latter half of 19th century Canada, after which the game of ice hockey and the ice hockey puck began to take their official shape and form.

 Shape and material

 By the 1870s, flat pucks were made of wood as well as rubber.
-At first, pucks were made in the shape of a square.
-Records from the first indoor ice hockey game used a wooden puck, to prevent it from leaving the area of play though new evidence has shown that cuts from large corks have also been used.
+Records from the first indoor ice hockey game (1875) used a wooden puck, to prevent it from leaving the area of play though new evidence has shown that cuts from large corks have also been used.

+At first, pucks (of either material) were made in the shape of a square.
 Rubber pucks were first made by slicing a rubber ball, then trimming the disk square.
+The original puck used first in the first organized games in Kingston on March 10, 1886 (on display at the Original Hockey Hall of Fame), was made from a cut-down lacrosse ball.
+It looks like a lump of coal, is made from soft rubber, and bounces far more than a modern hockey puck.

 The Victoria Hockey Club of Montreal is credited with making and using the first round pucks, in the 1880s.